Skip to main content

 Dr. Ana Perez-Luno

-Assistant Professor (Trinity Business School)
+Associate Professor (Trinity Business School)

 ARAS AN PHIARSAIGH

-Ana Pérez-Luño has been a Full Professor in Management at Pablo de Olavide University (Seville, Spain) and she is an Assistant professor of Human Resource Management at Trinity Business School, Trinity College Dublin.
+Ana Pérez-Luño has been a Full Professor in Management at Pablo de Olavide University (Seville, Spain) and she is an Associate professor in International Management and Entrepreneurship at Trinity Business School, Trinity College Dublin.
 She is Doctor Europaeus awarded with an Outstanding Cum Laude qualification and have a degree on Business, another in Marketing and a recent one in Psychology.
-She has been a visiting pre-doctoral research scholar at Jönköping University (Sweden), a visiting post-doctoral research scholar at Syracuse University (USA), at the New Jersey Institute of Technology (USA), at King"s College London (UK) and at TU Dublin (Ireland).
+She has been a visiting pre-doctoral research scholar at Jönköping University (Sweden), a visiting post-doctoral research scholar at Syracuse University (USA), at the New Jersey Institute of Technology (USA), at King's College London (UK) and at TU Dublin (Ireland).
 She worked for global management consulting firms such as Deloitte and Arthur Andersen, and she manages a non-profit foundation.
 She has equally taught graduate and undergraduate courses at the New Jersey Institute of Technology.
 She has been and she is the principal investigator of different national competitive research projects and she has participated in different competitive and international research projects.
-Among other international projects, she belongs to the INN-LAB Research Centre (https://www.upo.es/inn-lab/en/home/), promotes the ECREABIEN (https://www.upo.es/investiga/ecreabien/en/home/), and is participating in the GEM Project.
+Among other international projects, she belongs to the INN-LAB Research Centre (https://www.upo.es/inn-lab/en/home/), to ECREABIEN (https://www.upo.es/investiga/ecreabien/en/home/), and is a member of the GEM (Global Entrepreneurship Monitor) International Project.
 As a result, she has published high-impact academic papers (e.g. Journal of Business Venturing, Entrepreneurship Theory and Practice, International Journal of Operations and Production Management, Family Business Review, Human Resource Management, Technovation, British Journal of Management, Journal of Engineering and Technology Management, Technology Analysis & Strategic Management, Journal of Business Research, among others), different book chapters, a number of publications and participation in media, and has taken part in over 80 conferences.
 She has won several awards and Scholarships, has occupied a range of institutional positions, and she has chaired and has participated in the organising committee of several conferences and workshops.
-Dr. Pérez-Luño"s research interests have evolved over time.
+Dr. Pérez-Luño's research interests have evolved over time.
 Her first contributions date back to her doctoral dissertation and address the question of how different contingencies, knowledge, human resources, high-performance work practices, as well as market and entrepreneurial orientation influence innovation generation, innovation adoption, and company success.
 Over the last years, she has combined her original line of interest with another field: the psychological variables of students, managers and entrepreneurs that lead to creativity, innovation, and business success.
 Within this latter subject, she has focused on mental health, i.e., mental disorders such as ADHD and stress, and positive mental health behaviours, e.g., wellbeing and Psychological Capital.
-Ana Pérez-Luño's dedication to the impact of mental health on individuals' behaviours has led her to undertake a degree in Psychology that she has completed at the UNED (Spain"s Distance University).
+Ana Pérez-Luño's dedication to the impact of mental health on individuals' behaviours has led her to undertake a degree in Psychology that she has completed at the UNED (Spain"'s Distance University).
 Along with her academic interests, one of Ana's main hobbies is to travel and get to know different cultures.
 That is why she has moved to different universities during her life.
 She has three sons (two teenage girls and a six-year-old boy).
-She like them to join her in her adventures.
+She likes them to join her in her adventures.
 May be because she likes adventures, she is a tireless reader.
 She also likes to play paddle and loves walking.

 Innovation in startups: A contingent analysis of entrepreneurial creativity, the characteristics of the founding team and the participation in acceleration programs